 SFMTA Taxicab Advisory Council Medallion Sales Pilot Program Report Introduction The taxicab advisory council has spent the last 18 months identifying potential problems and benefits that may arise out of the Medallion Sales Pilot Program (MSPP) and assessing how those have been manifesting.
 With just under 200 permits sold the industry has realized the impact of medallion sales and we have made significant headway in identifying the changes and recommending solutions for any problems that are beginning to arise.
 As with any significant shift in business model the industry is going to go through a state of adjustment as it adapts to the new model and its economics.
 This is being seen as an opportunity to solve some of the challenges that the industry has faced for many years.
 This report will address the 5 classes of participants in the industry summarizing how each participant has been affected and what recommendations the TAC has decided on as improvements or solutions for each. - 1.
 Taxicab companies - 2.
 Taxicab drivers (including those on the taxicab permit wait list) - 3.
 Taxicab Medallion holders - 4.
 The lenders financing the purchases - 5.
-The San Francisco taxicab riders Additionally the driver fund will be discussed with some suggestions as to its application which has not yet been decided.
+The San Francisco taxicab riders The SFMTA Taxicab Advisory Council Almost two years ago, in August of 2010, the SFMTA Taxicab Advisory Council (TAC) was formed to assess and provide recommendations on the Taxicab Medallion Sales Pilot Program.
+In these 2 years the TAC has seen the impact that a full medallion sales program would have on the industry.
+We have voted on recommendations for the expansion of medallion sales and summarized those in this document.
 Background on the Industry Permits to operate a taxicab are issued to San Francisco taxicab drivers who have demonstrated being a taxicab driver full time (800 hours or 156 4-hour shifts per year) for 4 out of 5 years prior to applying for their permit.
 Along with their permit to operate a taxicab the permit holder receives a metallic medallion imprinted with the permit number.
 This permit number will be the taxicab number and the medallion must be displayed in the taxicab when it is in operation.
-After the permit holder receives the permit he or she has the option of starting his or her own taxicab company (a.k.a. color scheme) or selecting an existing taxicab company under which to operate the permit.
-The majority of permit holders elect to join with an existing company.
-In this case there are 2 arrangements that a permit holder can agree to with the company.
+After the permit holder receives the permit he or she has the option of selecting a taxicab company under which to operate the permit.
+There are 2 arrangements that a permit holder can agree to with the company.
 The first is what is called being an "Affiliate".
 In this case the permit holder manages their own taxicab independently but rents from the company the use of its colors or trade dress and radio dispatch services.
 The permit holder is responsible for provisioning a vehicle, equipping it to operate as a taxicab (meter, top light, paint, lettering, in taxi equipment or ITE etc.), providing adequate automobile liability insurance, worker's compensation insurance, selecting and hiring drivers for his or her taxicab and adhering to the rules and regulations of taxicab operation set forth by the SFMTA DTS.
 The second type of arrangement is having the taxicab company manage the permit as a "Gas and Gate" taxicab.
 The name Gas and Gate comes from the two costs the driver is responsible for: - 1.
 The lease fee to take the cab out of the yard "Gate". - 2.
 Bringing the taxicab back fully fueled "Gas".